 The Employees' Retirement System of Alabama (ERS), an agent multiple-employer plan (the "Plan"), was established October 1, 1945 under the provisions of Act Number 515, Acts of Alabama 1945, for the purpose of providing retirement allowances and other specified benefits for state employees, State Police, and on an elective basis, to all cities, counties, towns and quasi-public organizations.
-The responsibility for the general administration and operation of ERS is vested in its Board of Control which consists of 13 trustees.
-Effective October 1, 2021, Act Number 2021-390, Acts of Alabama, will create two additional representatives and change the composure of representatives within the ERS Board of Control.
+The responsibility for the general administration and operation of ERS is vested in its Board of Control which consists of 15 trustees.
+Effective October 1, 2021, Act Number 2021-390, Acts of Alabama, created two additional representatives to the ERS Board of Control effective October 1, 2021.
 The Plan is administered by the Retirement Systems of Alabama (RSA).
 The Code of Alabama 1975, Section 36-27-2, grants the authority to establish and amend the benefit terms to the ERS Board of Control.
 The Plan issues a publicly available financial report that can be obtained at www.rsa-al.gov.

-The ERS Board of Control consists of 13 trustees as follows:
+The ERS Board of Control consists of 15 trustees as follows:

-- 1) The Governor, ex officio. - 2) The State Treasurer, ex officio. - 3) The State Personnel Director, ex officio. - 4) The State Director of Finance, ex officio. - 5) Three vested members of ERS appointed by the Governor for a term of four years, no two of whom are from the same department of state government nor from any department of which an ex officio trustee is the head. - 6) Six members of ERS who are elected by members from the same category of ERS for a term of four years as follows: - a.
+- 1) The Governor, ex officio. - 2) The State Treasurer, ex officio. - 3) The State Personnel Director, ex officio. - 4) The State Director of Finance, ex officio. - 5) Three vested members of ERS appointed by the Governor for a term of four years, no two of whom are from the same department of state government nor from any department of which an ex officio trustee is the head. - 6) Eight members of ERS who are elected by members from the same category of ERS for a term of four years as follows: - a.
 Two retired members with one from the ranks of retired state employees and one from the ranks of retired employees of a city, county, or a public agency each of whom is an active beneficiary of ERS. - b.
 Two vested active state employees. - c.
-Two vested active employees of an employer participating in ERS pursuant to the Code of Alabama 1975, Section 36-27-6.
+One full-time employee of a participating municipality or city in ERS pursuant to the Code of Alabama 1975, Section 36-27-6. - d.
+One full-time employee of a participating county in ERS pursuant to the Code of Alabama 1975, Section 36-27-6. - e.
+One full-time employee or retiree of a participating employer in ERS pursuant to the Code of Alabama 1975, Section 36-27-6. - f.
+One full-time employee of a participating employer other than a municipality, city or county in ERS pursuant to the Code of Alabama 1975, Section 36-27-6.